 Provide an end-to-end life cycle from the theory of change, integrated with standardized and custom metrics selection process, ease of data collection & analytics, and integrated reporting.

-Results collection should not add a burden.
+Results collection should be manageable.
 Only collect results that matter most.

 Impact reporting should smartly deliver a qualitative and quantitative results composition with a smart impact learning summary.

 As a collective impact platform, SoPact Impact Cloud can simplify the process of setting up the collective impact programs' Theory of Change, indicators, results collection process, results in analysis, and results in communication through impact reports.